SMFM Biota#

 Contiguity

-Which SAR polarisation to use.
-Defaults to HV.
+Which SAR polarization to use.
+Defaults to HV (referring to horizontal and vertical polarization).

 We will leave the parameters with default values.

-Now, go back to the Required Inputs tab and click Download Images at the bottom.
+Go back to the Required inputs tab and select Download Images at the bottom.
 This will download all ALOS data tiles into your SEPAL account.

 Note

 Depending on your point coordinates, it may take a significant amount of time before your data finish downloading.
-For the point in Tanzania, it should take about 5 minutes.
+For the point in Tanzania, it should take about five minutes.

 You can see the status of the downloads at the bottom of the page.